 21 NCAC 10 .0203 NORTH CAROLINA EXAMINATION

 (a) Eligibility.
 Only those applicants who meet the requirements of this Rule and G.S.
 90-143 or, in the case of reciprocity applicants, G.S.
-90-143.1 and who have submitted a timely and complete written application and paid the non-refundable application fee pursuant to Rule 21 NCAC 10 .0202 shall be allowed to take the North Carolina examination.
+90-143.1, and who have submitted a written application and paid the non-refundable application fee pursuant to Rule 21 NCAC 10 .0202 shall be allowed to take the North Carolina examination.

 (b) Dates of Examination.
 The North Carolina examination shall be given at least once each year, and additional examination dates may be scheduled based on the number of applications received.
 The Board shall announce an examination date not less than 90 days in advance, and the date, time, and location of upcoming examinations shall be published on the Board's website, www.ncchiroboard.com.
 The Board shall also individually notify an eligible applicant of the date, time, and location of the next examination as soon as possible after the applicant's non-refundable application fee has been paid and the written application completed.

 (c) National Boards.
-Except as provided in Paragraph (e) of this Rule, in order to take the North Carolina examination, an applicant who has never been licensed in this state or who is not a reciprocity applicant shall first achieve a score of 375 or higher on each of the following examinations given by the National Board of Chiropractic Examiners: Part I, Part II, Part III (WCCE) and the elective examination (termed "Physiotherapy" by the National Board).
-In addition, the applicant shall achieve a score of 475 or higher on Part IV of the National Board examination.
+Except as provided in Paragraph (e) of this Rule, in order to take the North Carolina examination, an applicant who has never been licensed in this State or who is not a reciprocity applicant shall first achieve a score of 375 or higher on each of the following examinations given by the National Board of Chiropractic Examiners: Part I, Part II, Part III (WCCE), the elective examination (termed "Physiotherapy" by the National Board), and Part IV.

 (d) Report of Scores.
 The applicant shall arrange for his or her test results from any National Board examination to be reported to the North Carolina Board.
 Failure to comply with this provision shall be a basis for delaying the issuance of a license.